studio-net/laravel-graphql/README.md

 Laravel GraphQL
 ===============

-Use Facebook GraphQL with Laravel 5 or Lumen.
+Use Facebook GraphQL with Laravel 5.2>=.
 It is based on the PHP implementation [here](https://github.com/webonyx/graphql-php).
 You can find more information about GraphQL in the [GraphQL Introduction](http://facebook.github.io/react/blog/2015/05/01/graphql-introduction.html) on the [React](http://facebook.github.io/react) blog or you can read the